ST. PETERSBURG, Fla. — There won't be any repairs to Tropicana Field after all, it appears.

 Outlined in a city report, the use agreement states:

 “In the event of total or partial destruction or damage rendering Tropicana Field not suitable for playing Home Games, the Agreement shall be suspended immediately as to playing Home Games until the stadium is repaired.
-Within three months of the event of such total or partial destruction or damage, the City shall begin to repair or rebuild Tropicana Field using the proceeds from the property insurance for that purpose and shall diligently pursue such repair or rebuilding until completed.”
+Within three months of the event of such total or partial destruction or damage, the City shall begin to repair or rebuild Tropicana Field using the proceeds from the property insurance for that purpose and shall diligently pursue such repair or rebuilding until completedn.

-The community-led group “Home Runs Matter” held a press conference at city hall to urge city leaders not to move forward with any type of vote Thursday.
+The community-led group “Home Runs Matter” held a press conference at City Hall to urge city leaders not to move forward with any type of vote Thursday.